junglesta/wherenodoctor/_posts/2016-01-01-30-who-is-the-village-health-worker.md

 Smaller families, they reason, will mean more land and food to go around.
 But family planning by itself has little effect.
 As long as people are very poor, they often want many children.

 Children help with work without having to be paid, and as they get bigger may even bring home a little money.
-When the parents grow old, some of their children—or grandchildren—will perhaps be able to help care for them.
+When the parents grow old, some of their children, or grandchildren, will perhaps be able to help care for them.

 For a poor country to have many children may be an economic disaster.
-But for a poor family to have many children is often an economic necessity—especially when many die young.
+But for a poor family to have many children is often an economic necessity, especially when many die young.
 In the world today, for most people, having many children is the surest form of social security they can hope for.

 Some groups and programs take a different approach.
 They recognize that hunger exists not because there is too little land to feed everyone, but because most of the land is in the hands of a few selfish persons.
 The balance they seek is a fairer distribution of land and wealth.
 They work to help people gain greater control over their health, land, and lives.